cme212/course/notes/lecture-06/specifications.md

 bool signature(of& my_method)
 ```
 In this example:
+* Doxygen comment is denoted by opening block comment with `/**`.
+This tells Doxygen engine
+to parse the block comment.
 * `@brief` marks the text that will be displayed in summaries and index lists.
 Typically you would put here a few words description
 of your function.
 * `@param` describes a function parameter and takes an optional direction: `@param[in]` means the parameter's value is only read and not modified within the function, `@param[out]` means the parameter is not read and is only modified, and `@param[in,out]` means the parameter is both read and modified.